-Cost of Sales for 2020 was US\$61.5M, compared to US\$65.2M for 2019, being a decrease of US\$3.7M and reflects the following:
+Cost of Sales for 2021 were US\$85.1M, compared to US\$61.5M for 2020, being an increase of US\$23.6M and reflects the following:

-- Drill rig expenses and fuel costs decreased by US\$3.3M consistent with the decrease in revenue and as a result of the change in mix in meters drilled. - Wages, employee benefits, external services, contractors and other expenses decreased by US\$0.7M consistent with the decrease in revenue. - Repairs and maintenance decreased by US\$0.2M as less repairs were completed on the Company's drill rigs and plant and equipment. - Depreciation expense increased by US\$0.5M as a result of significant additions in the previous years to the Company's property, plant and equipment.
+- Wages, employee benefits, external services, contractors and other expenses increased by US\$11.7M consistent with the increase in revenue. - Drill rig expenses and fuel costs increased by US\$9.9M consistent with the increase in revenue and as a result of the change in mix in meters drilled. - Repairs and maintenance increased by US\$1.2M as more repairs were completed on the Company's drill rigs and plant and equipment. - Depreciation expense increased by US\$0.8M as a result of significant additions in the previous years to the Company's property, plant and equipment.

-The gross profit for 2020 was US\$20.9M, compared to a gross profit of US\$22.2M for 2019, being a decrease of US\$1.3M.
-The gross profit percentage for 2020 and 2019 was 25%.
+The gross profit for 2021 was US\$30.1M, compared to a gross profit of US\$20.9M for 2020, being an increase of US\$9.2M.
+The gross profit percentage for 2021 was 26% and for 2020 it was 25%.

-Selling, General and Administrative ("SG&A") Expenses
+Selling, General and Administrative Expenses

-SG&A expenses for 2020 was US\$10.1M, compared to US\$9.9M for 2019, being an increase of US\$0.2M and reflects the following:
+SG&A expenses for 2021 were US\$11.2M, compared to US\$10.1M for 2020, being an increase of US\$1.1M and reflects the following:

-- Wages, employee benefits, external services, contractors and other expenses decreased by US\$0.2M associated with less wages and less external services being required in 2020. - Provision for doubtful accounts increased by US\$0.1M due to a change in the aging profile of trade receivables. - Depreciation expense increased by US\$0.3M as a result of additions to the Company motor vehicle fleet throughout 2019 and 2020.
+- Wages, employee benefits, external services, contractors and other expenses increased by US\$0.6M consistent with the Company's increased activities. - Expected lifetime credit loss increased by US\$0.4M due to a provision being made in 2021 against a specific trade receivable. - Depreciation expense increased by US\$0.1M as a result of recent additions to the Company motor vehicle fleet.